danFbach/dfdev.Plugin.Widgets.AdminDarkTheme/README.md

 * stores preference in localStorage (so no added db fields or customer attributes)
 * retina protection from white dashboard 😂

-fork as you please.
-free to use and redistribute.
+It is currently built for 4.6, as that is what I'm currently running.
+Some simple changes should make it compatible with other versions. fork as you please. free to use and redistribute.